Laurie Ann Guerrero: Career

 Guerrero is the author of two full collections of poetry.
 Her first collection, a chapbook of poetry, Babies Under the Skin (2008), won the Panhandler Publishing Award, chosen by Naomi Shihab Nye.
 In 2012, Guerrero's manuscript A Tongue in the Mouth of the Dying was chosen by Francisco X. Alarcón as the winner of the Letras Latinas Andrés Montoya Poetry Prize.
 It was published by University of Notre Dame Press in 2013.
 Her second book, A Crown for Gumecindo, a crown of sonnets was published by Aztlan Libre Press in 2015.

 Guerrero has served on the faculty at University of the Incarnate Word, University of Texas-El Paso, Palo Alto College, and Gemini Ink, a community-centered literary arts organization in San Antonio.
 She served as the director of the Macondo Writers Workshop founded by Sandra Cisneros.
 Guerrero is a past CantoMundo fellow.

-"Poets & Writers Magazine named Guerrero one of 10 top debut poets in 2014.
+Poets & Writers Magazine named Guerrero one of 10 top debut poets in 2014.
 A Tongue in the Mouth of the Dying was listed as one of 14 must-read works of Chicano literature by Rigoberto Gonzalez and received an International Latino Book Award.
 Other honors include grants from the Artist Foundation of San Antonio and the Alfredo Cisneros del Moral Foundation.
-She is a CantoMundo alum and member of the Macondo Writers' Workshop."
+She is a CantoMundo alum and member of the Macondo Writers' Workshop.

 In 2014 Guerrero was appointed by Mayor Julián Castro to serve as the second Poet Laureate of City of San Antonio, Texas.
 In 2016 she was appointed the 53rd Poet Laureate of the State of Texas.

-"Guerrero has been a featured reader and lecturer at various institutions including Yale University, New York University, University of Michigan-Ann Arbor, Smith College, Texas State University, University of Massachusetts-Darmouth, University of California-Davis, Vanderbilt University, Fordham University, Northwestern University, Dodge Poetry Festival, Poetry at Round Top, among many others.
+Guerrero has been a featured reader and lecturer at various institutions including Yale University, New York University, University of Michigan-Ann Arbor, Smith College, Texas State University, University of Massachusetts-Dartmouth, University of California-Davis, Vanderbilt University, Fordham University, Northwestern University, Dodge Poetry Festival, Poetry at Round Top, among many others.
 She has held residencies at Alma de Mujer Center for Social Change in Austin, Texas, Baruch College in New York City, Palo Alto College in San Antonio, Letras Latinas in Washington, D.C., and most recently at the Guadalupe Cultural Arts Center in San Antonio.
-Guerrero's work has appeared in Poetry, Indiana Review, Luna Luna, Huizache, Texas Monthly, Bellevue Review, Borderlands: Texas Poetry Review, Women's Studies Quarterly, Texas Observer, Chicana/Latina Studies, Feminist Studies and others."
+Guerrero's work has appeared in Poetry, Indiana Review, Luna Luna, Huizache, Texas Monthly, Bellevue Review, Borderlands: Texas Poetry Review, Women's Studies Quarterly, Texas Observer, Chicana/Latina Studies, Feminist Studies and others.